AbdullahKasri/Portfolio/Predicting the amount of rental bikes with Neural Network/README.md

 # Bike Rental Demand Prediction using Deep Learning

 In this project, I set out to predict the number of bikes being rented hourly based on weather, season, and time data.
-Given the complex nature of the problem, a Deep Learning model was a perfect candidate to tackle it.
+Given the complex nature of the problem, a Deep Learning model, such as Multi Layer Perceptron, was a perfect candidate to tackle it.

 The project includes the following steps: